 def lineReceived(self, line):

-if self.answers.has_key(line):
+if line in self.answers:

 self.sendLine(self.answers[line])

 else:

 self.sendLine(self.answers[None])

 '''

 Note that the delimiter is not part of the line.

 Several other helpers exist, such as a netstring based protocol and prefixed-message-length protocols.